rpl-lab/lctes22-zlax/README.md

-cd zlax-benchmarks     # go to the benchmarks directory make zlax_build        # build all the examples make zlax_bench        # run the experiments and produce the data in csv file in each sub-directories make zlax_analyze      # analyse the csv files to produce some summary make -C plot zlax_all  # generate the graphs  in `plot/*.png`
+cd zlax-benchmarks     # go to the benchmarks directory make zlax_build        # build all the examples make zlax_bench        # run the experiments and produce the data in csv file in each sub-directories make zlax_analyze      # analyze the csv files to produce some summary make -C plot zlax_all  # generate the graphs  in `plot/*.png`
 ```